$L^{2}$-approach to the Saito vanishing theorem

-In this article, we give an $L^{2}$-theoretic approach to Saito's vanishing theorem.
-First, we improve the result by \cite{deng2022vanishing} and prove a vanishing theorem for a certain logarithmic de Rham complex associated to a variation of Hodge structures defined on the complement of a simple normal crossing (SNC) divisor.
-After that, we reprove Saito's vanishing theorem by reducing it to our main theorem.
-The three main advantages of this argument can be summarized as follows.
-First, the proof of the main theorem is established through analytic methods and does not require any results on Hodge modules or $\cD$-modules.
-Specifically, we use the curvature formula for Hodge bundles and a careful analysis near the SNC divisor by studying the degeneration of Hodge structures.
-Second, our main theorem is slightly stronger; that is, it does not directly follow from Saito's vanishing theorem.
-In fact, analytic arguments naturally allow us to perturb a line bundle by an SNC divisor, leading to a Kawamata-Viehweg type vanishing theorem.
-Lastly, the general case of Saito vanishing almost immediately follows from our main theorem via the structure theory of Hodge modules and by resolving singularities.
+We describe our general strategy for the proof of Saito's vanishing theorem.
+First, we improve the result of \cite{deng2022vanishing} and prove a vanishing theorem (Theorem \ref{theo-Main-ample}) for a certain logarithmic de Rham complex associated to a variation of Hodge structures defined on the complement of a simple normal crossing (SNC) divisor.
+After that, we reduce Saito's vanishing theorem to Theorem \ref{theo-Main-ample} using the structure theory for complex Hodge modules.
+We summarize the three main advantages of this argument.
+First, the proof of Theorem \ref{theo-Main-ample} is established through analytic methods and does not require any results on Hodge modules or $\cD$-modules.
+Specifically, we only use the curvature formula for Hodge bundles and a careful analysis near the SNC divisor by studying the degeneration of Hodge structures.
+Second, Theorem \ref{theo-Main-ample} is slightly stronger; that is, it does not directly follow from Saito's vanishing theorem.
+In fact, analytic arguments naturally allow us to perturb a line bundle by an SNC divisor, leading to a Kawamata--Viehweg type vanishing theorem.
+Lastly, the general case of Saito vanishing almost immediately follows via the structure theory of Hodge modules and by resolving singularities.